Local environmental plans

 Reclassification and rezoning of land at Narooma

-On 9 May 2017, Council endorsed a planning proposal to reclassify and rezone part of Lot 23 DP 865887 on Flying Fox Road/Rainforest Parkway, Narooma, this proposal is now on exhibition.
+On 9 May 2017, Council endorsed a planning proposal to reclassify and rezone part of Lot 23 DP 865887 on Flying Fox Road/Rainforest Parkway, Narooma.
+A public hearing on this matter will be held on 16 November 2017.

 We can help you